The Resurrection of Christ by Raphael is part of a Lent Devotional Series available for download.

 Raphael was born in Urbino Italy in 1483.
 His life was tragically short as he died at 37 after contracting a fever.

 At 17 he recognized that he needed more training and went to work as an assistant to Pietro Perugino.
-After several years he moved on to Florence where he absorbed the ideas and techniques from the leading masters there before moving to Rome.
+After several years he moved on to Florence.
+There he absorbed the ideas and techniques from the leading masters there before moving to Rome.

-Raphael had the unique ability of being able to study other artists works and absorb their styles without compromising his own artistic vision, seamlessly combining new ideas with his own approach.
-Raphael was an extraordinarily even-tempered artist who could work with others, recognize their strengths, and smooth over disagreements, skills learned as a young boy at court.
-It’s said that his workshop functioned in an easy, smooth manner, which contrasted sharply with Michelangelo’s workshop which reflected his volatile, moody temperament.
+Raphael had the unique ability of being able to study other artists works and absorb their styles.
+He did this without compromising his own artistic vision, seamlessly combining new ideas with his own approach.
+Raphael was an extraordinarily even-tempered artist who could work with others, recognize their strengths, and smooth over disagreements.
+He learned these skills as a young boy at court.
+It’s said that his workshop functioned in an easy, smooth manner.
+This contrasted sharply with Michelangelo’s workshop which reflected his volatile, moody temperament.

 Raphael spent the last 12 years of his life working in Rome, largely for the Popes, and in competition with Michelangelo.
 He was painting the Pope’s library at the Vatican at the same time Michelangelo was painting the Sistine ceiling.
 Due to this the two artists are often compared with arguments over who is the greatest.

 It’s an odd discussion to me, they are very different, each with their own strengths.
-General agreement is that Raphael is the greatest artist if we are evaluating according to the ideals of the High Renaissance.
+Raphael is considered the greatest artist if we are evaluating according to the ideals of the High Renaissance.

 Raphael obeys all of the ‘rules’ with perfection, exhibiting compositional balance, clarity of form, idealized faces, and detailed landscapes.
-Each of his paintings is characterized by a serene, calm beauty with perfect technical execution that would become the standard others would strive for but rarely achieve.
+Each of his paintings is characterized by a serene, calm beauty with perfect technical execution.
+Others would strive for but rarely achieve his standard.

 By contrast Michelangelo is the eccentric genius.
 Brilliant beyond belief, but often lacking grace and restraint by the standards of his day.